Guesthouses in the Mühlviertel in Austria

 An atypical goose meal at Dorfwirt Raab

 The cook in the Raab inn in Rechberg shows us that a goose meal doesn't have to be traditional.
-We were there a few days before 11.11/XNUMX. guest at Dorfwirt Raab *, where you can also spend the night very comfortably.
+We visited the Dorfwirt Raab *(advertisement), where you can also stay overnight very comfortably, a few days before November 11th.
 The innkeeper showed us with his goose menu that it doesn't always have to be goose with red cabbage and dumplings.
-On the contrary, at our goose dinner we indulged in a six-course goose menu, in which even the dessert was prepared with goose ingredients.
+On the contrary, with our goose dinner we indulged in a goose menu with six courses, where even the dessert was made with ingredients from the goose.

-Our menu started with homemade ravioli, which were filled with goose meat, blackberry spruce, root vegetables, leeks and red cabbage.
-The whole thing was crowned with a Parmesan spruce chip.
-A pulled goose was followed by a pulled goose - just like the American model of a pulled goose.
-There was also bacon, red cabbage, rocket, pear, cranberries and pancakes.
-The glazed goose liver on the next course was accompanied by a saffron apple, dirndl jam and bread dumplings.
-As a main course, the Dorfwirt served us goose breast glazed in honey-garlic with cream sausage and Bohemian dumplings.
+Our menu started with homemade ravioli filled with goose meat, bramble, root vegetables, leeks and red cabbage.
+The whole thing was topped off with a parmesan spruce chip.
+A goose flax soup was followed by a pulled goose - based on the American model of a pulled goose.
+This was served with bacon, red cabbage, rocket, pear, cranberries and pancake.
+The glazed goose liver in the next course was accompanied by a saffron apple, Dirndl jam and bread dumplings.
+For the main course, the village innkeeper served us goose breast glazed in honey and garlic, with creamed savoy cabbage and Bohemian dumplings.

 Rechberg 11